The VK3YNG Foxhunt Sniffer is a specially designed synthesised VHF direction finding receiver covering 120MHz and 144MHz bands.

 frequency.
 With an appropriate antenna, the sniffer can be used to

-locate ELT and EPIRB emergency beacons.
+locate PLB, ELT and EPIRB emergency beacons.

 For the scan function to work correctly,